When I look at wildlife, I see exciting shapes, colour arrangements and endless possibilities for creating interesting compositions.

 In order to do Ed’s illustrations justice, I’m striving for the most accurate outcome when creating each and every edition of screen prints.

-The screen is then mounted onto the printing press and the paper is aligned underneath.
 I use a palette knife to spread the ink across the bottom of the screen, then use the squeegee to both ‘flood’ and ‘pull’ ink through the screen, transferring it through the mesh onto the paper below.

 There is something satisfying about the process going from hand-drawn to digital illustration to hand-printed.
 From start to finish, our process is a true labour of love.Explore Prints